 That’s why investing makes a great New Year’s resolution.
-Although we tend to use the term “resolutions” loosely — we like to treat them more like New Year’s intentions.
+Although we tend to use the term “resolutions” loosely at Ellevest.
+We like to treat them more like New Year’s intentions.
 Because resolutions are rigid, and they make you feel like you’ve failed if you fall off track.
 Intentions are more flexible — they say yes to progress, no to putting unnecessary pressure on ourselves.

-So if your intention this year is to dive in and get started, here’s a roundup of our best advice to help you do it.
+So if your intention this new year is to dive in and get started — or, if you’re not there yet, planning to get yourself financially ready to invest — here’s a roundup of our best advice to help you do it.

 Resolution: Check off debt and saving to be free to invest